-- The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations, including any representations that have been received.
-It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework. - 2 The Authority would advise the applicant (and their contractors) that they have a legal Duty of Care as regards wildlife protection.
-The majority of UK wildlife is subject to some level of legal protection through the Wildlife & Countryside Act (1981 as amended) and the Habitats and Species Regulations (2019 as amended), with enhanced protection for special "Higher Status Protected Species" such as all Bat species, Great Crested Newts, Otters, Dormice, Crayfish and reptile species that are present and widespread across the County.
-All nesting birds are legally protected from disturbance at any time of the year.
-Care should be taken to plan work and at all times of the year undertake the necessary precautionary checks and develop relevant working methods prior to work commencing.
-If in any doubt it advised that advice from a local professional ecology consultant is obtained.
-If any protected species or other wildlife is found or disturbed during works then all works should stop and the site made safe until professional ecology advice and any required 'licences' have been obtained.
-Any additional lighting should fully respect locally dark landscapes and associated public amenity and nature conservation interests.
+- 1 The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations, including any representations that have been received.
+It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework. - 2 The Authority would advise the applicant that they have a legal duty of care as regards wildlife protection under the Wildlife & Countryside Act (1981 as amended), with enhanced protection for special "protected species" including Badgers, Great Crested Newts, Bats, Otters, and Dormice.
+All nesting birds are legally protected from disturbance at any time of the year and care should be taken to undertake the necessary precautionary checks and develop relevant working methods prior to work commencing.
+If in any doubt it is advised that advice from a local professional ecology consultant is obtained.